Micro Orchestrism

 The work translates this charged relation into sound—a co-composed music of humans and fermenting yeast.

-Situating gagaku in interplay with nonhuman nature
+Situating gagaku music in interplay with nonhuman nature

 Gagaku is a Japan's ancient court music whose modes, performance practice, and natural-material instruments have remained remarkably almost continuous for over fourteen centuries.